 Some people experience these skin changes on one side of their body only.
 This is known as unilateral acanthosis nigricans.

 Changes to the skin typically develop slowly.
-Occasionally, they can be present from birth, but they usually appear in childhood or adulthood.
-They can occur anywhere, but commonly affect the:
+Occasionally, they can be present from birth.
+However, they usually appear in childhood or adulthood.
+They can occur anywhere but commonly affect the following:

 - palms of the hands

 - soles of the feet